-It is possible to build Docker images in container based environments (the Docker socket is mounted and available).
-Still, it is not the recommended way to build Docker images on Semaphore.
+It is possible to build Docker images in container-based environments (Docker socket is mounted and available), but it is not the recommended way to build Docker images on Semaphore.

 Docker-in-Docker has a set of issues that you need to be aware of before choosing this approach.

-Jérôme Petazzoni — the author of the feature that made it possible for Docker to run inside a Docker container — wrote a blog post saying not to do it.
+Jérôme Petazzoni — the author of the feature that made it possible for Docker to run inside a Docker container — wrote a blog post about why you shouldn't do it.
 The use case he describes matches the use case of a CI Docker container that needs to run jobs inside other Docker containers.

 A lot has changed since 2015 in the Docker world.
 However, some issues are still present.